 While the message “strongly encouraged” students and employees to receive all CDC-recommended COVID-19 booster doses, the primary vaccination series is now all that is required.

 Similarly, Princeton asks that asymptomatic students and employees continue to test monthly “to help the University monitor variants circulating on campus,” but participation is no longer required.
 Those who are identified as a close contact of someone who tested positive for COVID-19 and those who travel are also encouraged to submit a test.

 In classrooms and labs, instructors can require masks, but otherwise, the community is only expected “to be considerate and respond to” mask-wearing requests, according to the new guidance.

-Building access is expanding this summer.
-Frist Campus Center, Firestone Library, and the University Chapel have already adopted new schedules and don’t require card swipes, and on Aug.
-15, all other buildings will resume pre-COVID schedules.
+Building access expanded during the summer at Frist Campus Center, Firestone Library, and the University Chapel, and on Aug.
+15, all other buildings resumed pre-COVID schedules.